 There are multiple causes of constipation(?).
-In cats that are older of affected by certain illnesses, intestinal transit is slowed.
+In dogs that are older of affected by certain illnesses, intestinal transit is slowed.
 Physical activity, along with water intake also affect transit.
 Constipation can arise as a result of having ingested pieces of bone.
-A diet that is balanced and sufficiently rich in certain types of fibers(?) is indispensable for evacuation of stool.
-Hairballs can induce vomitting, as well as slow transit.
-There also exist causes that are external to the digestive tract, such as for example female gestation.
-Excess weight and kidney diseases(?) can also lead to constipation(?).
-Finally, in some cases, it's the litter that's at issue!
-It possible that it (substrate, placement, cleanliness, or the fact of having to share with another animal) does not suit your cat.
-In this case, it is important to make sure that your cat is urinating normally!
+A diet that is balanced and sufficiently rich in certain types of fibres is indispensable for evacuation of stool.
+There also exist causes that are external to the digestive tract, such as for example female gestation or a prostate issue for males.

 That you ask yourself about your companion

 Local accumulation of pus in the cavity formed in healthy tissue.